 4.2 Representation of Moroccan tea internationally

-History of moroccan tea with mint
+History of the Moroccan mint tea

 Origins of Moroccan tea

-Integration of the mint tea into Moroccan culture
+Integration of mint tea in Moroccan culture

 Consumption Green tea with mint